 The general funding requirements for this student type are the same as they are for all students.
-However, the district must be paying the tuition for the student's basic educational services in order to include the student in its funded pupil count as evidenced by the Student October Count data submission.
+However, the district must be paying the tuition for the student's general educational services in order to include the student in its funded pupil count as evidenced by the Student October Count data submission.

-- Evidence of Enrollment Eligibility from the education provider - This may be evident on the daily attendance documentation - Daily Attendance (for the entire 11-day count period) from the education provider - Individual Student Schedule from the education provider - ► Appropriate documentation showing the student's actual scheduled teacher-pupil instruction and contact time.
+- Evidence of Enrollment Eligibility from the education provider - o This may be evident on the daily attendance documentation - Daily Attendance (for the entire 11-day count period) from the education provider - Individual Student Schedule from the education provider - Appropriate documentation showing the student's actual scheduled teacher-pupil instruction and contact time.
 The determination of funding level will be based only on the actual time in which the student is scheduled to receive services.
-The district will need to determine the appropriate documentation to evidence each student's unique schedule. - Only those courses or services for which the district is incurring the cost of the student's tuition may be included as instructional time in the determination of funding level. - o Education provider program/school calendar - Education provider program/school bell schedule - Purchase agreement or contract for educational services between district and educational provider - o Alternatively, evidence of tuition paid by the district to the third-party educational provider
+The district will need to determine the appropriate documentation to evidence each student's unique schedule. - Only those courses or services for which the district is incurring the cost of the student's general tuition may be included as instructional time in the determination of funding level (assuming all other requirements have been met). - Education provider program/school calendar - Education provider program/school bell schedule - Purchase agreement or contract for educational services between district and educational provider - o Alternatively, evidence of tuition paid by the district to the third-party educational provider - Additional documentation, as described in this Guide, for all applicable unique student, course, school, and program types.